 This area should include the test environments used by the testing team during the testing process; the information should include the following:

 Details about the operating systems.

-Description of the testing exit criteria that were defined at the beginning of the testing project, the main goal is to be able to determine if all conditions are fulfilled.
+Description of the testing exit criteria defined at the beginning of the testing project; the main goal is to determine if all conditions are fulfilled.
 Example:

 All bugs with Major and above severity are fixed and verified – Approved/Declined.